 Professor Dixon is a media effects scholar dedicated to investigating the prevalence of stereotypes in the mass media and the impact of stereotypical imagery on audience members.
 He has been honored as a faculty fellow with UIUC's Center on Democracy in a Multiracial Society and he was the 2013 Visiting Philanthropy Faculty Scholar at the Clinton School of Public Service.
 Dr. Dixon has received 7 top paper awards from the National Communication Association and the International Communication Association.
 He has also received a top article award from the National Communication Association.
 Dr. Dixon serves on the editorial boards of the Journal of Communication, Communication Research, Howard Journal of Communications, Media Psychology, and the Journal of Broadcasting & Electronic Media.
 Much of Dr. Dixon's work has been focused on racial stereotyping in television news.
 His more recent investigations examine the content and effects of stereotypes and counter-stereotypes in major news events, online news, and musical contexts.

 Dorothy Imrich Mullin

 Continuing Lecturer, Department of Communication, UC Santa Barbara

-Dr. Mullin's research interests primarily have been in the areas of media and children, media policy, and First Amendment law, particularly government attempts to regulate offensive content (such as indecency, pornography, or hate speech) in broadcast media and on the Internet.
+Dr. Mullin is a Continuing Lecturer in the Department of Communication at UCSB.
+Her published research has been in the areas of media and children, media policy, and First Amendment law.
 However, her current focus is in teaching communication to undergraduates.
-She specializes in large introductory communication courses, including research methods and theory.
+She specializes in large introductory communication courses, including research methods and theory, and she has been recognized for her efforts with a Distinguished Teaching Award.
 She also trains and supervises graduate student teaching assistants, working to develop and promote excellent teaching skills among the professors of the future.